elenaivan/qa-task/MobileREADME.md

 Q4: And if it was a native app?

 * all the PageObjects would be different and require different selectors for the mobile app
+* we would need to write methods to interact with these objects from the mobile pages (e.g. tap, wait, swipe, scroll etc.)
-* flows might be different
+* flows and available features might be different than on an website
+* the tests would have to be adapted
 * to run the tests, we need to have the app installed previously on the device, and make sure it was launched
-* the capabilities for running have to be changed
+* configuration changes might be needed